bkmi/non-bonded-periodic/README.md

 simulated_sys = optimized_sys.simulate(states, temp)
 ```

+#### Measurement units

+All distances in Angstrom;
+all energies in kJ/mol;
+all masses in g/mol;
+all charges are multiples of the positive elementary charge.

 #### Loading the parameters from a file

 A file can be used to store the starting parameters of the system.
 It must contain a dictionary with keys:

 > ['parameters', 'positions', 'types', 'box', 'readme']

+The parameter fields are [sigma_Lj, epsilon_LJ, mass, charge].
-To load the parameters into the System, the Parser contained into nbp must be used, for example:
+To load the data into the System, the Parser contained into nbp must be used, for example:

 ```python
 import nbp.parser